Creighton vs. Florida A&M Predictions & Picks - November 7

 - At 15.7 assists per game, Creighton was 24th-best in college basketball last season.

+- With 8.6 made 3-pointers per game and shooting 35.4% from downtown last year, the Bluejays were 53rd and 102nd in college basketball, respectively, in those categories.

-- The Bluejays made 8.6 3-pointers per game and shot 35.4% from beyond the arc last year, ranking 53rd and 102nd, respectively, in the country.
+- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last season, ranking 51st and 169th, respectively, in the country.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.